Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties in the signal efficiency

 The simulation of pileup events assumes a total inelastic pp cross section of 69.2\unit{mb}, with an associated uncertainty of 5\%~\cite{Sirunyan:2018nqx}.
 The systematic uncertainty arising as a result of the modeling of pileup events is estimated by varying the cross section of the minimum-bias events by 5\% when generating the target pileup distributions.
 The pileup weights are recomputed with these new distributions and applied to the simulated events to obtain the variation in the yields in the inclusive SR. The average uncertainty is ${<} 1\%$.
 We treat these uncertainties as 100\% correlated across the three years of data taking.

 The trigger efficiency systematic uncertainty is given by the uncertainty in the measured trigger efficiency scale factors.
 These uncertainties are about 1\% for the $\Pe\Pgm$ and $\Pgm\Pgm$ channels and 10--19\% for the $\Pe\Pe$ channel.
 The uncertainty is larger for the $\Pe\Pe$ channel relative to the other two channels because there are fewer events available for the efficiency measurement in this channel.
-In addition, to cover the variation observed in the muon trigger efficiency in signal simulation over the full \ad range, we assign an additional 20\% uncertainty.
+In addition, to cover the systematic variation observed in the muon trigger efficiency in signal simulation over the full \ad range, we assign an additional 20\% uncertainty.
 We treat these uncertainties as 100\% correlated across the three data-taking years.

 The efficiency to reconstruct displaced, isolated, high-\pt muons can be measured using cosmic ray muon events, as they also have these properties.
 The tracking efficiency of displaced muons is measured using cosmic ray muon events in simulation and data, and this efficiency is also used as a proxy for the tracking efficiency for displaced electrons.
 We take the difference in the mean efficiency between data and simulation as a systematic uncertainty in the signal yield.
 This uncertainty is 2--14\%, depending on the data-taking year.
 The 2017 and 2018 systematic uncertainties are treated as fully correlated, while the 2016 uncertainty is treated as uncorrelated with the 2017 and 2018 uncertainties, since the pixel detector was upgraded after the 2016 data taking.
+The choice of how to correlate the uncertainties does not significantly affect the results.